Cereceres/lizia-random-permutation/README.md

 # lizia-random-permutation
-make a random permutation of a array given, like  lizia
+make a random permutation of a array given, like  lizia.